SergeyVorobiev/MemoWords/README.md

-# Memorizer
+# MemoWords
- App that helps with vocabulary.
+App for Android that helps to learn foreign words.